 Some promoters may only pay you if you sell a certain number of tickets.
 If this is the case then be wary, you may bring down a substantial number of people to the show and still receive no financial compensation.

-If you are an independent artist just starting out, a flat fee deal can ensure you get paid for your work regardless of how many tickets are sold.
-If you have a loyal fan base already, a flat fee deal with commission on top can be a great earner.
+If you are an aspiring independent artist just starting out, a flat fee deal can ensure you get paid for your work regardless of how many tickets are sold.
+If you have a loyal fan base already, a flat fee deal with commission on top can lead to more revenues.

 | Read also: How to book gigs outside of your local area?